 - Sulfur (critical for detoxification)

 Onions not only help prevent illness, they help heal it too used either internally or externally.
-When applied as a poultice they can help with the inflammation and congestion in the chest, such as from a bronchial infection.
+When applied as a therapeutic onion poultice, they can help with the inflammation and congestion in the chest, such as from a bronchial infection.
 Onions regularly taken as food help inhibit allergic reactions, which are a sign of imbalance in the immune system.